Jbleezy/BO1-Reimagined/README.md

 * Check things with QED weapon powerups
 * Shang: fix crawlers from bleeding out and not allowing extra zombies to spawn in (couldn't get it to happen?)
 * Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes)
-* Test if grenade hintstrings go away correctly on older version of game_mod
 * See if ice block effect on zombies after being killed with Freezegun looks better

 ## TESTING: